authelia/doks/content/en/roadmap/active/dashboard-control-panel.md

 Add control panel with the ability to control all of the current settings, with the added benefit of being able to register multiple WebAuthn keys.

-Users should also be able to view all of their registered devicecs, and revoke them individually.
+Users should also be able to view all of their registered devices, and revoke them individually.

 ### Password Reset